lee-xin-jin-terence/linux-file-transfer-protocol-client-server/README.md

 ## Authored by Terence Lee and my university friend and project partner, Hendra Kurniawan

 ## Overview
 This project implements a basic File Transfer Protocol (FTP) in C for Linux.
-It allows for the transfer of files between a client and server over a local network.
+It allows for the transfer of files between a client and server over a remote network.

 ## Features
 - **Send and receive files**: Transfer files between a client and server.